Grandfather clock: Comtoise

-Comtoise clocks, also known as Morbier clocks or Morez clocks, are a style of longcase clock made in the French region Franche-Comté (hence their name).
+Comtoise clocks, also called Morbier clocks or Morez clocks, are a style of longcase clock made in the French region Franche-Comté (hence their name).
 Features distinguishing this style are a curving "potbellied" case and a greater use of curved lines.
-A heavy, elongated, highly ornamented pendulum bob often extends up the case (see photo).
+A heavy, elongated, ornamented pendulum bob often extends up the case (see photo).

 Production of these clocks began in 1680 and continued for about 230 years.
-During the peak production years (1850–1890) over 60,000 clocks were made each year.
-These clocks were trendy across the generations; they kept the time on farms throughout France.
-Many Comtoise clocks can be found in France but they are also frequently found in Spain, Germany, and other parts of Europe, less in the United States.
-Many Comtoise clocks were also exported to other countries in Europe and even farther, to the Ottoman Empire and as far as Thailand.
+During the peak production years (1850–1890), over 60,000 clocks were made each year.
+These clocks were very fashionable across generations; they kept the time on farms throughout France.
+Many Comtoise clocks can be found in France, but they are also frequently found in Spain, Germany, and other parts of Europe, less in the United States.
+Many Comtoise clocks were also exported to other countries in Europe and even further, to the Ottoman Empire and as far as Thailand.
 A wooden sheath usually protected the metal mechanisms during transport.